google/tcmalloc/docs/design.md

 move objects into this array, or fetch objects from this array on behalf of the front-end.

-The transfer cache gets its name from situations where one thread is allocating memory that is deallocated by another thread.
-The transfer cache allows memory to rapidly flow between two different threads.
+The transfer cache gets its name from situations where one CPU (or thread) is allocating memory that is deallocated by another CPU (or thread).
+The transfer cache allows memory to rapidly flow between two different CPUs (or threads).

 If the transfer cache is unable to satisfy the memory request, or has insufficient space to hold the returned objects, it will access the central free